plandes/deepnlp/README.md

 }
 ```

+## Community

+Please star this repository and let me know how and where you use this API.
+[Contributions](CONTRIBUTING.md) as pull requests, feedback, and any input is
+welcome.

 ## Changelog

 An extensive changelog is available [here](CHANGELOG.md).

-## Community

-Please star this repository and let me know how and where you use this API.
-Contributions as pull requests, feedback and any input is welcome.

 ## License

 [MIT License](LICENSE.md)

-Copyright (c) 2020 - 2025 Paul Landes
+Copyright (c) 2020 - 2026 Paul Landes

 <!-- links -->